Highlights of the Automotive Trends Report

 4. Average new vehicle fuel economy and horsepower continue to increase, while weight remains constant

 One additional vehicle metric not shown in Figure ES-4 is vehicle footprint, or the area enclosed by the four tires.
 Footprint is important because it is the basis for determining regulatory standards under the GHG and CAFE regulations.
-Since EPA began tracking footprint in model year 2008, average footprint has increased slightly, up about 2%.
+Since EPA began tracking footprint in model year 2008, average footprint has increased about 3%.

 Figure ES-4.
 Estimated Real-World Fuel Economy, Horsepower, and Weight Since Model Year 1975

 Engine technologies such as turbocharged engines (Turbo) and gasoline direct injection (GDI) allow for more efficient engine design and operation.
-Cylinder deactivation (CD) allows for use of only a portion of the engine when less power is needed and stop/start systems can turn off the engine entirely at idle to save fuel.
+Cylinder deactivation (CD) allows for use of only a portion of the engine when less power is needed, while stop/start systems can turn off the engine entirely at idle to save fuel.
 Hybrid vehicles use a larger battery to recapture braking energy and provide power when necessary, allowing for a smaller, more efficiently-operated engine.
-Transmissions that have seven or more gears, or continuously variable transmissions (CVTs), transfer power to the wheels more efficiently and allow for more efficient engine operation.
+Transmissions that have more gear ratios, or speeds, allow the engine to more frequently operate near peak efficiency.
+Two categories of advanced transmissions are shown in Figure ES-5: transmission with seven or more discrete speeds (7+Gears), and continuously variable transmissions (CVTs).

 The technologies in Figure ES-5 are all being adopted by manufacturers to reduce CO2 emissions and increase fuel economy, in some cases quite rapidly.
-For example, GDI was used in fewer than 3% of vehicles as recently as model year 2008 but is projected to be in about 50% of vehicles in model year 2018.
+For example, GDI was used in fewer than 3% of vehicles as recently as model year 2008 but is projected to be in more than 50% of vehicles in model year 2019.
 Electric vehicles (EVs), plug-in hybrid vehicles (PHEVs), and fuel cell vehicles (FCVs) are a small but growing percentage of new vehicles.

 Manufacturers with average fleet emissions lower than the emissions standard generate credits by over complying with the standards.
 Because credits may not be carried forward unless deficits from all prior model years have been resolved, a positive credit balance means compliance with the current and all previous model years of the program.
 Any manufacturer with a deficit at the end of the model year has up to three years to offset the deficit with credits generated by future improvements beyond the standards or credits purchased from another manufacturer.

-All large manufacturers (with production of more than 150,000 in model year 2017) ended the 2017 model year with a positive credit balance and are thus in compliance with model year 2017 and all previous years of the GHG program.
-The total credits accumulated, as shown in Figure ES-6, will be carried forward for use in future model years.
+All the large manufacturers (with production of more than 150,000 in model year 2018) ended the 2018 model year with a positive credit balance and are thus in compliance with model year 2018 and all previous years of the GHG program.
+The accumulated credits shown in Figure ES-6 will be carried forward for use in future model years.
 Total credits are shown in teragrams (one billion kilograms), which accounts for manufacturer performance compared to their standards, expected vehicle lifetime miles driven, and the number of vehicles produced by each manufacturer, for all years of the GHG program.

-The manufacturers with emissions above their standards used banked or purchased credits in model year 2017.
-All of these manufacturers had credits available from previous years, and/or they were able to purchase credits to ensure their credit balance remained positive after model year 2017.
+The manufacturers with emissions above their standards (i.e., generating a 2018 model year deficit) used banked or purchased credits to achieve compliance in model year 2018.
+All these manufacturers had credits available from previous years, and/or they were able to purchase credits to ensure their credit balance remained positive after model year 2018.

-The industry emerges from model year 2017 with a bank of almost 250 teragrams (Tg) of GHG credits, as seen in Figure ES-8.
-Based on their compliance strategy, many manufacturers used credits in model year 2017.
-As a result, the industry depleted their collective credit bank by about 18 Tg, or about 7% of the total credit balance, to maintain compliance.
+The industry emerged from model year 2018 with a bank of more than 250 teragrams (Tg) of GHG credits, as seen in Figure ES-8.
+Based on their compliance strategy, many manufacturers used credits in model year 2018, but far fewer credits than in the previous two model years.
+As a result, to maintain compliance the industry depleted their collective credit bank by about 4 Tg, or less than 2% of the total available credit balance.
 In addition to the balance of the industry-wide bank, the expiration date and distribution of credits are also important factors.
-Credits earned in model year 2017 or beyond have a five-year life, while all prior credits (92% of the current bank) will expire at the end of model year 2021.
-Additionally, more than half of the current balance is held by three manufacturers, and the availability of these or future credits is inherently uncertain.
+Credits earned in model year 2017 or beyond have a five-year life, while all prior credits (78% of the current bank) will expire at the end of model year 2021.
+At the present time, an active credit market is enabling manufacturers to purchase credits to demonstrate compliance, although the availability of current or future credits is inherently uncertain.

 Figure ES-8.
 Industry Performance and Standards, Credit Generation and Use

-In model year 2017, the industry improved overall compliance GHG performance by 8 g/mi.
-While this was not enough to meet the standard, the gap between the standard and GHG performance narrowed to 5 g/mi from 9 g/mi.
-One factor that contributed meaningfully to this improvement was that production multipliers (e.g. one electric vehicle may be counted as two for compliance) took effect in model year 2017.
-These incentives are in place through model year 2019 before phasing out in 2021.
+In model year 2018, the industry improved overall compliance GHG performance by 10 g/mi.
+While this was not enough to meet the standard, the gap between the standard and GHG performance narrowed to 1 g/mi from 5 g/mi.
+Improving vehicle GHG emissions, as well as the electric vehicle incentive multiplier, led to this industry-wide improvement.